 Shopping In Istanbul – Where And What To Buy?

-They mostly are located in the old city and a must to see while visiting Istanbul.
-You may find anything you want in the Grand Bazaar including the best handicraft products and souvenirs but keep in mind that nearly all of these products and stores aim the tourists holding a touristy price tag.
+If you would like shopping in Istanbul the Bazaars is a must to see while visiting Istanbul, They mostly are located in the old city, You may find anything you want in the Grand Bazaar including the best handicraft products and souvenirs but keep in mind that nearly all of these products and stores aim at the tourists holding a touristy price tag.

 Spice Bazaar offers the best quality spices and sweets that you may sample before buying which turns to a feast during your market visit.

-There are many malls in almost every district in the city but the bigger and the better ones are generally located by the metro line around the metro stops, even they have connections to the stations.
+There are many malls in almost every district that make it easy to Shopping In Istanbul, but the bigger and the better ones are generally located by the metro line around the metro stops, even they have connections to the stations.

-Local Markets in the disctricts like Kadikoy, Ortakoy, Bakirkoy or Ferikoy are set once a week on the streets of the neighbourhoods where you may find anything but mostly clothes, surprisingly with good quality.
+Local Markets in the districts like Kadikoy, Ortakoy, Bakirkoy, or Ferikoy are set once a week on the streets of the neighborhoods where you may find anything but mostly clothes, surprisingly with good quality.

 Considering the local contract manufacturers which produce for the famous world brands, you may bump into some really nice stuff with unbelievable prices.
 The experience itself is a must to try, you may get further information about the locations, opening days-hours from your guide or receptionist at the hotel.